 - · Forgetfulness or confusion

 - Worsening personal hygiene

 - Prone to victimization

 - Need for DDP evaluation for adaptive supports

-- Need for alternate housing and functional assessments
+- Need for level of care (LOC) assessments and alternate

 - Increase in behaviors resulting in rules violations

 - Increased anxiety and agitation

 SCREENING

 CCHCS uses the Mini-Cog to screen for cognitive impairment.
 The test involves 2 parts and scores 0-5.
 A total score of 0, 1, or 2 indicates higher likelihood of clinically important cognitive impairment.
 A total score of 3, 4, or 5 indicates lower likelihood of dementia but does not rule out some degree of cognitive impairment.